 Understanding the energy transformations and physical processes that occur to one’s hands and body while performing is a key-point in teaching the piano technique.
 No matter if students play for pleasure or if they want to achieve some professional goals, they need to be given tools which will enable them to express their personality and create their interpretation.
 As learning the technique is similar to learning the language (learning HOW TO SPEAK), the method puts a strong emphasis on preparing some tools that let the music exist- the quality of sound and piano touch are prioritised from the very first lesson.

-Some professional and detailed hand and finger positioning tips and technical exercises are offered to support the technical development.
-Clear and easy-to-follow references to the main laws of physics are being made while teaching intermediate and advanced students.
-Beginners are being clearly instructed on what actions will make them technically successful, so good habits may be developed at the earliest stages of learning.
+Some professional and detailed hand and finger positioning tips and technical exercises are offered to support technical development.
+Clear and easy-to-follow references to the laws of physics are being made while teaching intermediate and advanced students.
+Beginners are clearly instructed on what actions will make them technically successful so that good habits may be developed at the earliest stages of learning.
 The detailed demonstration is included to support the learning process.

 Practising at home is a natural continuation and repetition of any issues explored during the lesson.
-Clear, understandable and simple tips are being provided during the lesson and at the end of it, to summarize the lesson content and to create a firm practising schedule for periods between the classes.
+Clear, understandable and straightforward tips are being provided during the study and at the end of it, to summarize the lesson content and to create a firm practising schedule for periods between the classes.

 A flexible lesson content may be offered for intermediate and advanced students.
 The elements of improvisation, composition, piano arrangement, pop piano may be included on demand.
-Lessons are tailored to meet individual needs of each student in terms of repertoire and approach.
-As a flexible and innovative pianist Przemek enjoys teaching the range of styles and approaches to performance.
+Lessons are tailored to meet the individual needs of each student in terms of repertoire and approach.
+As a flexible and innovative pianist, Przemek enjoys teaching the range of styles and techniques.